burrt/burrt.github.io/_posts/2020-04-07-rich-dad-poor-dad.md

 > Once people are trapped in the lifelong process of bill-paying, they become like those little hamsters running around in those metal wheels.
 Their little legs are spinning furiously, the wheel is turning furiously, but come tomorrow morning, they'll still be in the same cage.
 Great job.

 Take a long view of your life, instead of simply working for the money and security (which is still important), consider a second job that will teach a second skill - for example, a network-marketing company, also called multilevel marketing, if you want to learn sales skills.
 Learning to overcome fear and rejection are crucial to be successful.
-The ability to communicate to another human being, be it a customer, employee boss, etc. is the base skill of personal success.
+The ability to communicate to another human being, be it a customer, employee, boss, etc. is the base skill of personal success.
 Communication skills such as writing, speaking and negotiating are crucial to a life of success.
 Be sure to invest in them. *Education is more valuable that money*.

 > You can't teach an old dog new tricks.